 The Jedi here are real people that live or lived their lives according to the principles of Jediism, the real Jedi religion or philosophy.
-Jedi followers, ministers and leaders embrace Jediism as a real living, breathing religion and sincerely believe in its teachings.
+Jedi followers, ministers, and leaders embrace Jediism as a real living, breathing religion and sincerely believe in its teachings.
 Jediism does not base its focus on myth and fiction but on the real life issues and philosophies that are at the source of myth.
-Whether you want to become a Jedi, are a real Jedi looking for additional training or just interested in learning about and dissussing The Force, we're here for you.
+Whether you want to become a Jedi, are a real Jedi looking for additional training or just interested in learning about and discussing The Force, we're here for you.

 A Jedi at Temple of the Jedi Order (TotJO) follows our Doctrine, though all are welcome to register an account and participate as a guest.